GlennChia/01_112_ml_project/README.md

 log_score of Node u = log_score(v) + $$log(a_(v, u) + log(b_u (o))$$

-A summary of all the scores can be found below.
+A summary of all the scores can be found in section 2.3.3 Results.

-[add table of scores here]

 As expected, the scores for k-best viterbi have improved more than that of regular viterbi.
 In computing the 7th best viterbi, we are more likely to encounter smaller emission and transition probabilities and fall into the underflow problem.